The nonequilibrium evolution near the phase boundary: Abstract

 \section{Abstract}

-We study the nonequilibrium evolution near the phase boundary of the 3D Ising model, and find that the average of relaxation time (RT) near the first-order phase transition line (1st-PTL) is significantly larger than that near the critical point (CP).
+Using the single-spin flipping dynamics, we study the nonequilibrium evolution near the entire phase boundary of the 3D Ising model, and find that the average of relaxation time (RT) near the first-order phase transition line (1st-PTL) is significantly larger than that near the critical point (CP).
 As the system size increases, the average of RT near the 1st-PTL increases at a higher power compared to that near the CP.
 We further show that RT near the 1st-PTL is not only non-self-averaging, but actually self-diverging: relative variance of RT increases with system size.
-The presence of coexisting and metastable states results in a substantial increase in randomness near the 1st-PTL, making it difficult to achieve equilibrium.
+The presence of coexisting and metastable states results in a substantial increase in randomness near the 1st-PTL, and therefore makes the equilibrium more difficult to achieve.